 Summer in the Garden

 The Westside Orchard Garden (WOG) is in full celebration when school is out and the kids are back in the Garden.
-2017 will be the 5th year of our Summer in the Garden Program and we're expanding to include youth from the Cameron Family Center (Rescue Mission) and the Salvation Army Program.
+2017 will be the 5th year of our Summer in the Garden Program and we're expanding to include youth from the Cameron Family Center (Rescue Mission), Head Start, the Community Mental health Summer Kids program and the Salvation Army Program.
 Boys & Girls Club youth and homeschool youth all had gardens in the WOG in 2016 - about 30-40 gardeners every day learning about fresh food and healthy eating!
-This year we will have 80-90 youth in the Garden most days!
+This year we will have 50-65 youth in the Garden Monday through Thursday, with a combined total of 250 every week!

 As one of our 3rd graders said, as she walked beside the gardener to harvest veggies, "You know, the garden is my happy place!"
 It's our happy place, too, when the kids are all there.